AI Integration Ladder

 Why It Works

-This framework helps avoid the false clarity of “AI allowed” or “AI banned.”
-Students learn that tools have different consequences depending on the learning situation.
+The ladder helps avoid the false clarity of “AI allowed” or “AI banned.”
+Students learn that tools have different roles to play depending on the learning situation.
 AI brainstorming before a thesis workshop is not the same thing as AI-written close reading.
 AI-assisted transcription for a research workflow is not the same thing as AI-generated reflection after not doing the reading.

 What to Watch For